ibm-cloud-docs/sap-reference-architecture/sap-ra-implementation-ops-faqs.md

 ## How do I perform backups for my SAP systems running on the {{site.data.keyword.cloud_notm}} infrastructure?
 {: faq}

 Backups are not included in the self-managed offering.
-There are, however, backup solutions available to purchase through the {{site.data.keyword.cloud_notm}} console.
+You can, however, purchase backup solutions through the {{site.data.keyword.cloud_notm}} console.
 You also have the option to purchase and integrate third-party backup solutions.

 ## How do I migrate my on-premises systems to the {{site.data.keyword.cloud_notm}}?
 {: faq}

-No migration servers are included with the self-managed service; any migration activities are your responsibility. {{site.data.keyword.IBM_notm}} does offer a range of advisory and managed services that can assist you in SAP migration planning and execution.
+No migration services are included with the self-managed service; any migration activities are your responsibility. {{site.data.keyword.IBM_notm}} does offer a range of advisory and managed services that can assist you in SAP migration planning and execution.
 For more information, see the [{{site.data.keyword.cloud_notm}} Marketplace)](https://www.ibm.com/products?loc=us-en){: external}.
 Select *Services* > *Managed Cloud Services*.